 College and university can be expensive, but that shouldn’t stop you from pursuing your education.
-There are many universities that offer financial aid, from athletic scholarships for the sports enthusiasts to creative scholarships for the artistically inclined.
+Many universities offer financial aid, from athletic scholarships for the sports enthusiasts to create scholarships for the artistically inclined.
 Look for a scholarship that you can achieve so that you can be assisted when you go to college.

 At the start of your senior year, start applying for colleges.
 Note that most colleges have deadlines for applications, as well as a limited number of slots.
 By the time you reach your last year of high school, you should already have all of your documents and requirements ready to go.
 You can apply to as many colleges as you want, but be sure they’re realistic, and that you have the qualifications they’re looking for.

-As someone who is serious about his future, you should keep in mind that applying to college is an effort that starts as early as high school.
+As someone serious about their future, you should keep in mind that applying to college is an effort that starts as early as high school.
 What you do during this time can determine which kinds of universities you can attend, as well as the probability of getting accepted.

 Use your four years in high school wisely to influence how your future will turn out.